 It is important to underscore that applicable substantive and procedural rules under SERA are not necessarily consistent with analogous rules under the NLRA or the Taylor Law.
 For example, the statutory definition of an unfair labor practice under §704 of SERA, is distinct from the definitions of an unfair labor practice under §8 of the NLRA and an improper practice under §209-a of the Taylor Law.
 The applicable precedent concerning the processing of representation cases is also distinct from the case law and rules under the NLRA and the Taylor Law.
 For example, one-person bargaining units have been certified in New York’s private sector since 1939, and a recognition bar is not cognizable under SERA precedent.

 It is fair to state that researching applicable precedent on SERA issues is challenging.
 In 1964, however, Cornell University Professor Kurt L. Hanslowe published a treatise entitled Procedures and Policies of the New York State Labor Relations Board.
-Despite the book’s age, it remains the best introduction to the subject, and a helpful place to commence researching a particular topic under SERA.
+Despite the book’s age, it remains the best introduction to the subject, and a helpful place to commence researching a particular topic under SERA, although some of the procedures discussed have been superseded by more recent changes to the SERA rules.
 Hanslowe’s book is available at various law school and bar association libraries throughout New York.